 If you base your budget on your take-home pay, a sudden change in your federal withholding can throw a wrench in your financial plans.
-Though knowing the reason for the change in withholding might not make you happy, you can at least rest assured your employer's not siphoning off extra from your wages.
+Although knowing the reason for the change in withholding might not make you happy, you can at least rest assured your employer's not siphoning off extra from your wages.

 Increased Employment Taxes

 If you submitted a new W-4 to your employer, the changes could cause your tax withholding to go up.
 For example, each personal allowance you claim on the form lowers your income subject to withholding.
-So, if you had a child leave the nest, that's one less allowances.
+So, if you had a child leave the nest, that's one less allowance.
 In addition, if you switch your filing status from married to single, such as if you get a divorce, your withholding rate will go up too.
 You can always ask your employer to withhold extra to cover taxes on other income that isn't subject to withholding, like interest or dividends.

 Getting a Raise